Night Falls on Manhattan: Plot

-After Morganstern suffers a heart attack and is unable to run for re-election, Sean is asked to run in his place; he wins the election over Harrison.
-Meanwhile, when Kleinhoff's decomposed body is discovered in the river, his address book reveals the names of several officers from precincts which responded to the Washington shooting.
-A number of officers confess their entanglement in the bribery and narcotics scandal.
-Sean confronts Allegretto, who admits that he took bribes while also colluding to murder Washington with fellow corrupt officers; he later commits suicide.
-Casey later discloses to Sean that he forged a judge's signature on Washington's arrest warrant-the original had expired on the day of the raid.
-Sean asks Morganstern, who is recovering at the hospital, for advice on how to deal with the scandal.
-Morganstern tells Sean that being DA will be a tough job, but he believes Sean "will be better at it than most."
+Morgenstern suffers a severe heart attack after announcing his intention to run for re-election, and per his recommendation, the Mayor of New York City asks Sean to run in his place on the party's ticket; he wins the election over Harrison.
+Meanwhile, Kurt's decomposed corpse is discovered in the East River near a maritime dock, with his address book revealing the names of several officers from the 64th, 65th and 74th Precincts, all of which responded to the shooting.
+During several interrogations, a number of officers confess their entanglement in the bribery and narcotics scandal.
+Sean confronts Joey, who admits that he initially lied about his involvement with Kurt and was accepting bribes while also colluding to murder Jordan with fellow corrupt officers, and berates him for his past conduct.
+A depressed Joey later commits suicide in his car.
+Liam later discloses to Sean that he forged a judge's signature on Jordan's arrest warrant, as the original had expired on the day of the raid.
+Sean asks Morgenstern, who is recovering in a rehabilitative hospital, about how to handle the scandal.
+Morgenstern replies that being the DA will undoubtedly be tough, but he confidently believes Sean will do a better job than most people will.

-Following a voluntary admission of guilt by Casey about the forgery in a private consultation with Judge Dominick Impelliteri, the judge decides to fill out a new warrant, backdated to the day of the raid, which purposely obviates the technicality.
+When Liam voluntarily admits guilt about the forgery in a private consultation, Judge Dominick Impelliteri decides to fill out a new warrant, backdated to the day of the raid, which purposely obviates the technicality.
 He also suggests to Sean that he destroy the forged warrant.
-Sean tells Vigoda that he plans to resign, but Vigoda urges him not to quit.
-Vigoda admits that his motives were to expose police corruption only and that Washington should remain in jail regardless of the fake warrant's origins.
-The film ends with Casey giving the introductory lecture for a new class of ADAs, urging them to approach their job with diligence and integrity.
+Sean tells Sam that he plans to resign, but Sam urges him not to quit, admitting that his motives were to expose police corruption only and that Jordan should remain in jail regardless of the fake warrant's origins.
+Some time later, while giving the introductory lecture for a new class of ADAs, urging them to approach their job with diligence and integrity, Sean reveals that Liam has recently retired from the NYPD.